Faten-Org/azure-aks-actions/README.md

 # GitHub Actions with AKS

 This sample creates a multi-container application in an Azure Kubernetes Service (AKS) cluster through GitHub Actions.
 The application interface has been built using Python / Flask.
 The data component is using Redis.
-This code is packaged into container images, uploaded to Azure Container Registry, and then run in an AKS cluster..
+This code is packaged into container images, uploaded to GitHub Container Registry, and then run in an AKS cluster..

 ![diagram](screenshot.png "Diagram")